National patient experience survey: Results for patients treated in November 2016

 - Return to the homepage to select a different DHB to compare against the New Zealand average.

 - Results can be downloaded as a PDF by using the 'download' button on the bottom right of each page.

-- National results for the four domains remained consistent across all six survey rounds.
+- National results for the four domains (communication, partnership, coordination, and physical and emotional needs) have remained broadly consistent across all ten survey rounds.

-Figure 1, National average scores for four domains
+Figure 1, National average scores for the four domains

 Figure 4, Response rates by survey distribution type